iamkash/intellispec-landing/docs/TESTING-STRATEGY.md

 ## Overview

-This document outlines the testing approach for the IntelliSpec Landing application, covering manual testing, automated testing strategies, and quality assurance processes.
+This document outlines the testing approach for the intelliSPEC Landing application, covering manual testing, automated testing strategies, and quality assurance processes.

 ## Testing Pyramid